splendidcomputer/DML-based-on-structural-neighborhoods-for-dimensionality-reduction-and-classification-performance/README.md

 }
 ```

+## Requirements
+The code was tested with Matlab 2017a, 64 Bit under Windows 10 using Intel® Core™ i7-2670QM 2.20 GHz with 8 GB RAM.

 ## Execution

 In order to run this code you have to add the [DR Toolbox](https://lvdmaaten.github.io/drtoolbox/) to the Matlab path.